Figurative Constants

 HIGH-VALUE, HIGH-VALUES -

-HIGH-VALUE is a figurative constant that represents the X'FF' (8-bit character code for all binary 1s).
-The HIGH-VALUE has two forms: HIGH-VALUE and HIGH-VALUES. i.e., HIGH-VALUE means a single X'FF', and HIGH-VALUES means two or more X'FF' occurrences.
+HIGH-VALUE represents the X'FF' (8-bit character code for all binary 1s).
+HIGH-VALUE has two forms: HIGH-VALUE and HIGH-VALUES. i.e., HIGH-VALUE means a single X'FF', and HIGH-VALUES means two or more X'FF' occurrences.
 These constants are used to initialize alphanumeric variables with X'FF'.

 For example -